MicrosoftDocs/visualstudio-docs/subscriptions/sign-in-msa.md

 This article provides the steps for signing in with your Microsoft Account (MSA).

 > [!NOTE]
-> Visual Studio Subscriptions [subscriber portal](https://my.visualstudio.com?wt.mc_id=o~msft~docs) and [admin portal](https://manage.visualstudio.com) do not support [GCC High tenants](https://learn.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/gcc-high-and-dod), also known as private or government domains.
+> Visual Studio [subscription portal](https://my.visualstudio.com?wt.mc_id=o~msft~docs) and [admin portal](https://manage.visualstudio.com) do not support [GCC High tenants](https://learn.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/gcc-high-and-dod), also known as private or government domains.
 This also applies to subscribers attempting to sign into the Visual Studio IDE.
 To access Visual Studio subscriptions, your organization will need to have a public tenant.
 For further assistance creating a public tenant, contact [Azure support](https://azure.microsoft.com/support/create-ticket/).

 ## Signing in with your Microsoft Account (MSA)